Divisibility questions in commutative algebraic groups: Introduction

-Problem \ref{prob2} was firstly considered by Cassel for $r=1$ in the case when $\A$ is an elliptic curve $\E$ (see \cite[Problem 1.3]{Cas}).
+Problem \ref{prob2} was firstly considered by Cassels for $r=1$ in the case when $\A$ is an elliptic curve $\E$ (see \cite[Problem 1.3]{Cas}).
 In particular Cassels questioned if the elements of the Tate-Shafarevich group $\Sha(k,\E)$ were divisible by $p^l$ in the Weil-Ch\^{a}telet group $H^1(k,\E)$, for all $l$.
+Tate produced soon an affirmative answer for divisibility by $p$ (see \cite{Cas2}).

+\begin{pro}[Tate, 1962] Problem 2 has an affirmative answer when $r=1$, $\A$ is an elliptic curve $\E$ and $q=p$ is a prime number. \end{pro}

-Tate produced an affirmative answer for divisibility by $p$, but the question for powers $p^l$, with $l\geq 2$ remained open (see \cite{Cas2}).
-The mentioned results to Problem \ref{prob1} imply an answer to Problem \ref{prob2} too, since the proofs show the triviality or the non triviality of the corresponding Tate-Shafarevich group.
-So Cassel's question has an affirmative answer for $p\geq 5$ and a negative one for $p\in \{2,3\}$ in elliptic curves.
+The question for powers $p^l$, with $l\geq 2$ remained open for decades.
+The mentioned affirmative results to Problem \ref{prob1} in elliptic curves imply an affirmative answer to Problem \ref{prob2}, since the proofs show the triviality of the corresponding Tate-Shafarevich group.
+So Cassels' question has an affirmative answer for all $p\geq 5$ in elliptic curves over $\QQ$ and for all $p>( 3^{[k:\Q] /2} + 1 )^2$ in elliptic curves over $k$.
+On the contrary, for powers of $p\in \{2,3\}$ the answer is negative over $\QQ$ by \cite{Cre2}.
 The problem was afterwards considered for abelian varieties by Ba\v{s}makov (see \cite{Bas}) and lately by \c{C}iperiani and Stix, who gave some sufficient conditions for a positive answer (see \cite{CS}).
-In \cite{Cre} Creutz proved that for every prime $p$, there exist infinitely many non-isomorphic abelian varieties $A$ defined over $\QQ$ such that $\Sha(k,A) \not\subseteq pH^1(k,A)$.
-In abelian varieties of dimension strictly greater than 1, even the local-global divisibility by $p$ may fail for both Problem 1 and Problem 2 (see also \cite[\S 3]{DZ}).
-Here we prove the following statement.
+One of their conditions is again the vanishing of $H^1(\Gal(k(\A[p])/k), \A[p])$, so in particular the question for divisibility by $p$ is still open.
+In \cite{Cre} Creutz also proved that for every prime $p$, there exists an abelian variety $A$ defined over $\QQ(\z_p)$ such that $\Sha(k,A) \not\subseteq pH^1(k,A)$.
+Thus in abelian varieties of dimension strictly greater than 1, even the local-global divisibility by $p$ may fail for Problem 2, as well as for Problem 1.
+As a consequence of Theorem \ref{Pal17}, we have the following statement.